-Governor Murphy signed Executive Order No. 185, ordering the flag of the United States of America and the flag of New Jersey shall be flown at half-staff at all State departments, offices, agencies, and instrumentalities during appropriate hours from Saturday, September 19, 2020, through the day of Justice Ginsburg’s interment, in recognition and mourning of an American hero, Justice Ruth Bader Ginsburg.
+Governor Murphy signed Executive Order No. 202, ordering the flag of the United States of America and the flag of New Jersey shall be flown at half-staff at all State departments, offices, agencies, and instrumentalities during appropriate hours on Monday, November 30, 2020, in recognition and mourning of a dedicated and tireless public servant, Mayor David Dinkins.

 Governor Murphy signed Executive Order No. 160, ordering the flag of the United States of America and the flag of the State of New Jersey be returned to full staff on Friday, July 3, having been at half-staff since Friday, April 3, in recognition and mourning of all those who have lost their lives and been affected by COVID-19.
 The flags will return to full staff as a symbol of New Jersey’s recovery and continued resolve.